z0tedd/z0tedd/README.md

  I am data-analytic, ml-engineer and programmer-hobbyist from the land of eternal winter

  My main activities:
- 1) Developing tools for data-analys
+ 1) Developing tools for data-analysis
  2) Creating apps for my daily use
  3) Train machine learning models